Baron Corbin: Professional

-Pestock signed with the Indianapolis Colts on April 27, 2009, after going undrafted in the 2009 NFL Draft.
-While with the Colts, he was roommates with future All-Pro punter and professional wrestler Pat McAfee, a fact that was central to a feud between the two of them in WWE 13 years later.
+Pestock signed with the Indianapolis Colts on April 27, 2009, after going undrafted in the 2009 NFL draft.
+While with the Colts, he was roommates with future All-Pro punter and professional wrestler Pat McAfee, a fact that would be central to a feud between the two of them in WWE 13 years later.
 He was released by the Colts on August 13 and re-signed by the team on August 19.
 He was again released by the Colts on September 5.

 Pestock joined the Arizona Cardinals' practice squad on December 24, 2009.
 He was re-signed to a futures contract on January 18, 2010, and was noted for throwing uppercuts in a team scuffle in training camp.
 He was released by the Cardinals on September 3 and signed to the team's practice squad on September 6.
 On January 4, 2011, he was again signed to a futures contract with the Cardinals.
 He was again released on September 2, 2011.